Hong Kong halts use of Pfizer vaccine, cites defective lids - WTMJ

 The defective lids were found on vaccines from batch number 210102.
 A separate batch of vaccines, 210104, will also be not be administered.

-Macao also said Wednesday that residents would not receive the Pfizer vaccinations from the affected batch.
+The semi-autonomous territory of Macao also said Wednesday that its residents will not receive the Pfizer shots from the same batch.

+The vaccines from the batch comprise a total of 585,000 doses, with the other batch number 210104 holding 758,000 doses, according to Hong Kong’s Director of Health Constance Chan.

+Although about 150,000 doses from the batch 210102 have been administered in the city so far, officials said during a press briefing Wednesday that the vaccines were safe to use despite the packaging defects, and that suspending the vaccination was a precautionary measure.
+Batch number 210104 remains in the warehouse and has not been used.

 BioNTech could not be immediately reached for comment.